 Having worked with organizations and campaigns earlier, consultants will know exactly what skills would be required to lead a campaign to success.

 They would also have a strong network from which they could refer the right people for the job.

 List of potential major donors/funders

-The burning question for every fundraising campaign, who will donate.
-Large scale nonprofit fundraising campaigns depend a lot on major donations.
+The burning question for every fundraising campaign is, who will donate.
+Large-scale nonprofit fundraising campaigns depend a lot on major donations.